-UPDATE (21 Feb): Mohammed Farhan, the Secretary of Safaa Hadi’s former club Amanat Baghdad, has intervened to solve the crisis by paying the required sum to Al-Shorta, who then provided clearance for him to move to Krylia Sovetov.
+UPDATE (21 Feb): Safaa Hadi’s former club Amanat Baghdad has intervened to solve the crisis by paying the required sum to Al-Shorta, who then provided clearance for him to move to Krylia Sovetov.
 The deal has now gone through after the authorisation of his International Transfer Certificate.

 Despite passing his medical and taking part in training at Russian Premier League side PFC Krylia Sovetov, Iraq midfielder Safaa Hadi’s much-anticipated transfer may fall through just 24 hours before the transfer window shuts.